eastmaels/steemblog.github.io/_posts/account/deanliu/2019-04-18_we-need-sports-bet-on-steem-do-you-agree-too.md

 - - -

-This page is synchronized from the post: [WE NEED SPORTS BET ON STEEM!
-Do you agree too!?](https://steemit.com/@deanliu/we-need-sports-bet-on-steem-do-you-agree-too)
+This page is synchronized from the post: ['WE NEED SPORTS BET ON STEEM!
+Do you agree too!?'](https://steemit.com/@deanliu/we-need-sports-bet-on-steem-do-you-agree-too)